This is the multi-page printable view of this section. Click here to print.

 Display Cluster in the PowerShell - Windows

-Display current K8s cluster in the title of PowerShell window.
+Display the current K8s cluster in the title of PowerShell window.

 Create a profile file for your shell under %UserProfile%\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1